Industrial Dwellings Society: Present day

 Today, IDS manages a large number of properties, predominantly in the East of London, but also in Southwark, Hertsmere and Barnet, including flats, houses, sheltered housing, accommodation for people with special needs, key worker housing and shared ownership properties.
 It still specialises in culturally specific housing and acquired the Ajex Housing Association for Jewish ex-servicemen/women in 2006; IDS also work with the Otto Schiff housing association, Agudas Israel Housing Association and the Bangla Housing Association.
-IDS is chaired by Ray Peacock and the Chief Executive is Jonathan Gregory.
+IDS is chaired by Michael Brodtman and the Chief Executive is Jonathan Gregory.